If you’re looking to get your forklift license, now is a great time.

 You can see a much more detailed analysis of forklift operator compensation and benefits, based on what real operators report, by visiting Indeed.com's page.

-So now you know what the job of an operator is really like.
+So you know what the job of an operator is really like.
+Now how do you get the job?

 Let's go through the steps.